kyle-lt/microservice-kafka/README.md

    > __Note:__  The Docker versions must support Docker Compose File version 3.0+

 ### Steps to Run
-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine, and change into the root directory (`microservice-kafka`)
-2. Copy the `.env_public` file to a file named `.env` file in the root project directory, and configure appropriately.
+2. Change into the `docker` directory, and copy the `.env_public` file to a file named `.env`, and configure appropriately.

    > __IMPORTANT:__ Detailed information regarding `.env` file can be found [below](#env-file).
 This __MUST__ be done for this project to work!
 3. Use Docker Compose to start